LET'S SHAPE | LET'S CHANGE | LET'S REDEFINE THE INDUSTRY.

 • Don't worry about speaking and recording audio... we haven't even gotten there yet!

-• Don't worry about making it perfect.
+• Don't worry about trying to hit perfection.
 It won't be, that's 100% OK.

 [FOR THE TECHNICAL EDITOR & JOE]